zitadel/zitadel/docs/docs/self-hosting/manage/productionchecklist.md

 - [ ] make use of a [security scanner](https://owasp.org/www-community/Vulnerability_Scanning_Tools) to test your application and cluster

 ### Monitoring
-Use a appropriate Monitoring Solution to have an overview about your ZITADEL instance.
+Use an appropriate monitoring solution to have an overview about your ZITADEL instance.
 In particular you may want to watch out for things like:

 - [ ] CPU and memory of ZITADEL and the database
 - [ ] open database connections